 Thanks for stopping by to learn more about Tuscola.
 You can find information on our site about on going

-original buildings that are still being used and look great.
+original buildings that are in great condition and are still being used to this day.

 Upcoming city council meeting details below: